(Last updated on: 02/08/2021)

 Skimming and scanning is an important initial step to help you get an overview of the text and decide whether it is relevant.

-Skimming, also known as skim reading, is useful when you want to quickly gain an overview or familiarise yourself with a text.
+Skimming, also known as skim reading, is useful when you want to quickly gain an overview of, or familiarise yourself with, a text.
 This allows you to understand the structure for later note-making and more in-depth reading.

 Scanning, also known as scanning text, is what you do when you are searching for particular information, or checking to see whether a text is relevant.

 I recommend that you practice your skimming and scanning skills through your studies and also through your leisure reading.
 You can also take a look at this video by BBC Skillswise, which is pretty useful.